madsnedergaard/initMac/README.md

 - [Follow this guide](https://getgrav.org/blog/macos-sierra-apache-multiple-php-versions)
 - Copy over vhosts from backup
 - Copy over hosts from backup
+- Install Memcached for **each** PHP version installed:
+  - If PECL works, then just pecl install memcached
+  - If not, use offline install: `pecl install ~/cleandevmachine/memcached-3.0.4.tgz`

 Restart apache in terminal:
 ```